yuenm18/ooxml-viewer-vscode/README.md

 ### Search parts of any file that uses the Open Packaging Conventions

 By default, the OOXML Viewer can view and edit the contents of files with these extensions: ".docx", ".xlsx", ".pptx", ".odt", ".ods", ".odp", ".docm", ".dotm", ".xlsm", ".pptm", ".dotx", ".xltx", ".xltm", ".potx", ".sldx", ".ppsx".
-But the OOXML Viewer extension can be used with any file type that uses the [Open Packaging Conventions](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/opc/open-packaging-conventions-overview).
+But the OOXML Viewer extension can be used with any file type that uses the [Open Packaging Conventions](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/opc/open-packaging-conventions-overview) or any zip based file type.

-To add additional file types, open the `settings.json` and add or update the `files.associations` and associate them with "ooxml".
+To add additional file types, open the `settings.json` and add or update the `files.associations` and add an associate with "ooxml".
 For example, to add "\*.vsix" files, settings.json should include

 ```json
 "files.associations": {